-- The use of mobile phones is not allowed in the ward as they can interfere with monitoring equipment. - Please inform nursing staff if you intend to leave the ward at any time in case a test has been booked.
-You must not leave the ward while you are on a cardiac monitor. - Although support from family and friends is important, rest after surgery is essential.
+- Please inform nursing staff if you intend to leave the ward at any time in case a test has been booked. - Although support from family and friends is important, rest after surgery is essential.
 For this reason we ask all visitors to please respect the visiting hours.
 If other times are needed, this can be discussed with the nursing unit manager (NUM).

-Our visiting hours are: 10am - 1pm 3pm - 8pm We also ask that only 2 people visit at any one time due to space restrictions in the rooms.
-Children 12 years and under are not permitted in the Cardiothoracic Intensive Care Unit.
+Visiting hours: 10am - 1pm 3pm - 8pm

+We also ask that only 2 people visit at any one time due to space restrictions in the rooms.
+Children 12 years and under are not permitted in Cardiothoracic Intensive Care.